la-haute-societe/craft-uptime-robot/README.md

 ![Add a monitor screen](resources/img/uptime-robot-add-monitor.png)
 > **Notes:**
 >
 > * When adding a user for the first time, a corresponding account will be created on the Uptime Robot service.
-The user will then receive an email in order to activate the account in order to receive the notifications.
+The user will then receive an email to activate his account in order to receive the notifications.
 > * If your Craft environement support multiple sites, you can select the desired one in the according drop down.
 > * There will be a slight delay between the monitor creation and its effective start during which it will appear as "Not checked yet".
 That is a normal behavior.